culturing/poems/Poems/Purgatory/2026-02-05/09 Vanda.md

 that you are a narcissist, enticing my love for the sake of mockery or to teach me some lesson.
 Is that your purpose?
-If so, you are strangely committed to it.
+If so, you are strangely committed to it, so much so that I think you do love me in spite of your self.
 If so, we can drop the charade.
 Consider my lesson learned, the lesson that love, if done right, is invigorating...even with a careless partner.